"Tell me again where we're going, lass?"

 Mrrsizha patted the pouch that held it.
 "Ready to come home with us, so let's get moving."

-With the guards occupied, it was all too easy for the two master theives to disappear into the Rift's wilds.
-They were about halfway back to Riften when Brynjolf finally spoke up.
+With the guards occupied, it was all too easy for the two master thieves to disappear into the Rift's wilds.
+The dragon's appearance seemed to have frightened all the wildlife into hiding, since the night was quiet and uneventful; they were about halfway back to Riften when Brynjolf finally spoke up.

 "So, care to tell me why one gem was worth enough to risk angering Maven Black-Briar?"

 Mrrsizha smiled a little to herself.
-She'd been wondering if he'd ask.
+She'd been wondering if he'd ask; he was too curious not to.
 She stopped, turning towards her second and shielding her eyes while they adjusted to his lantern's light.

 She didn't say anything at first, just pulling the gem's case out of her hip pouch.
 "This is what I was after."
 She opened it to display its glittering treasure.